 - All eastbound flights routing Reykjavik – Shanwick – Scottish should squawk 2000 after 10 minutes.

-- Routing on T9 squawk 2000 10 minutes after passing BEGAS (northbound) or LANSO (southbound).
+- Routing on T9 squawk 2000 10 minutes after passing BEGAS (northbound) or LASNO (southbound).

 - Routing on T290 squawk 2000 10 minutes after ADVAT or GELPO